mesosphere/dcos-docs-site/pages/services/elastic/2.6.0-6.6.1/how-to-guides/index.md

 ## 3. Accessing Kibana

 If you only have one public agent and you know its IP address, it should be easy to access Kibana.
-If not, there's a few commands that might help you out.
+If not, there are a few commands that might help you out.

 ### Get IP address of public agent running Kibana pool